CodeSlop-Stuff/.github/profile/README.md

   ![Code Slop Bee](SlopBee.png)

-  For your information, I prefer badly made grade a sloppy code MADE BY MAN
+  For your information, I prefer badly made grade a sloppy code MADE BY MAN!
 </div>

 This group is just for two friends trying to learn more about and push their knowledge on the language of C#, Despite the name, this collecton of programs will NEVER contain AI, as it is a testament to the human ability to learn and grow.